 21. Rosen Schooling Model#

-This lecture is yet another part of a suite of lectures that use the quantecon DLE class to instantiate models within the [HS13] class of models described in detail in Recursive Models of Dynamic Linear Economies.
+This lecture is yet another part of a suite of lectures that use the quantecon DLE class to instantiate models within the [Hansen and Sargent, 2013] class of models described in detail in Recursive Models of Dynamic Linear Economies.

 In addition to what’s included in Anaconda, this lecture uses the quantecon library